-EPID 5500 - Clinical Economics and Clinical Decision Making (1 course unit)
+EPID 5500 - Clinical Economics and Decision Making (1 course unit)

 This course focuses on the application of decision analysis and economic analysis to clinical and policy research.
-The course begins with material about the selection, use, and analysis of diagnostic tests using two-by-two tables, likelihood ratios, and ROC curves.
-The course continues with the introduction of more general tools for decision analysis, including decision trees and other mathematical models.
-Special emphasis is placed on the assessment and use of utilities in these models.
-A major focus of the course is the application of economic principles to the evaluation of health outcomes.
-During seminars, students will carry out practical exercises that include problem solving, critically analyzing published articles, and learning to use computer software that facilitates decision and economic analyses.
+It provides an introduction to the general tools for decision analysis, including decision trees and Markov models, assessment of costs and patient preferences, and assessment of cost-effectiveness.
+Special emphasis is placed on second-order Monte Carlo analysis and its use in the construction of measures of sampling uncertainty for cost-effectiveness analysis.
+Seminars will include didactic material, practical exercises that include problem solving, critically analyzing published articles and learning to use computer software that facilitates decision and economic analyses.